310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Rei %}
 Fufu.
-But how odd… Did you not come here with Yuta-kun today, Hinata-kun?
+But how odd… Did you not come here with Yuuta-kun today, Hinata-kun?
 {% endbubble %}

 {% bubble Hinata %}
-Ahaha… Something kinda happened… So please don’t tell Yuta-kun we were here.
+Ahaha… Something kinda happened… So please don’t tell Yuuta-kun we were here.
 {% endbubble %}

 {% bubble Rei %}